-- It looks like alpha-beta pruning is the best we can do for a generic searching procedure. - What else can be done generically? - Alpha-beta pruning follows basically the "intelligent" searching behaviors used by human when domain knowledge is not involved. - Can we find some other "intelligent" behaviors used by human during searching?

-Intuition: MAX node.

-- Suppose we know currently we have a way to gain at least 300 points at the first branch. - If there is an efficient way to know the second branch is at most gaining 300 points, then there is no need to search the second branch in detail. - ▶ Alpha-beta cut algorithm is one way to make sure of this exactly. - ▷ Is there a way to search a tree approximately? - ▶ Is searching approximately faster than searching exactly?

-Similar intuition holds for a MIN node.
+- It looks like alpha-beta pruning is the best we can do for an exact generic searching procedure. - What else can be done generically? - Alpha-beta pruning follows basically the "intelligent" searching behaviors used by human when domain knowledge is not involved. - Can we find some other "intelligent" behaviors used by human during searching? - Intuition: MAX node. - Suppose we know currently we have a way to gain at least 300 points at the first branch. - If there is an efficient way to know the second branch is at most gaining 300 points, then there is no need to search the second branch in detail. - ▶ Alpha-beta cut algorithm is one way to make sure of this by returning an exact value. - ▶ Is there a way to search a tree by only returning a bound? - ▶ Is searching with a bound faster than searching exactly? - Similar intuition holds for a MIN node.